driesceuppens/Avrae_things/projects/paladin/README.md

 		- Watcher's Will: Done
 		- Adbjure the Extraplanar: not begun
 	- Vigilant Rebuke: Done
-	- Mortal Bulwark: not begun
+	- Mortal Bulwark: waiting for feature
 - Oathbreaker
 	- Channel divinity
-		- Control undead: not begun
+		- Control undead: waiting for feauture
 		- Dreadful aspect: not begun
 	- Dread Lord: not begun

 ## Upcomming

+## waiting for features in Draconinc
+- Adding saves to attacks in an effect:
-- Mortal Bulwark
+	- Mortal bulwark
+- Acces to creaure type draconic.
+	- All the turn channel divinity.
+	-

 IF you want me to work on something first let me know.